 Applicants must be DoD civilians in GS-14/15 pay grades or equivalent to be eligible; 24-30-month Temporary Change of Station assignment is preferred*

-The Ministry of Defense Advisors (MoDA) program trains and deploys Department of Defense civilians to serve as in-country advisors supporting Institutional Capacity Building initiatives within Partner Nations.
+The Ministry of Defense Advisor (MoDA) program trains and deploys Department of Defense civilians to serve as in-country advisors supporting Institutional Capacity Building initiatives within Partner Nations.
 Selected candidate will complete Defense Advising courses, which are 7-weeks of advising and mentoring skills, operational readiness, history, culture, and language training.
 The incumbent will mentor and enable Host Nation counterparts to take ownership of their goals, milestones, and processes.

 Background/Scope: